fredfung007/cityflow-nl/README.md

 }
 ```

-`baseline/` directory contains a baseline model that measures the similarity
+The `baseline/` directory contains a baseline model that measures the similarity
 between language descriptions and frame crops in a track.
 Details of this model
 can be found in [1].

 ## Problem Definition

 Teams should retrieve and rank the provided vehicle tracks for each of the
-query.
+queries.
 A baseline retrieval model is provided as a demo for a start point for
 participating teams.

 ## Submission Format